-We have been bending and fitting antique replica convex glass (also known as bubble glass or domed glass) since the early 1970’s, and we currently stock most antique sizes and shapes along with their modern equivalents.
+InLine Ovals has almost 50 years experience of bending and fitting antique replica convex glass.
+We began bending Convex glass (also known as bubble glass or domed glass) in the early 1970’s, and we currently stock most antique sizes and shapes along with their modern equivalents.
 Although convex glass is most popular with our Vintage Collection of frames, our convex bubble glass will fit any frame we make.
 We sell through custom frame shops or other authorized dealers in the trade.
-To find a dealer in your area go to our dealer locator page.

 The most popular sizes often seem unusual such as the Oval convex glass 13 1/2" x 19 5/8".
 Many people are concerned that these odd sizes are no longer available or will require custom bending fees.